Afghanistan night raids

-The Afghanistan night raids were a military tactic employed by the United States and Afghan special forces during the War in Afghanistan that lasted from 2001 to 2021.
-The coalition forces in Afghanistan maintain the Joint Prioritized Effects List (JPEL) of targets their special forces try to capture or kill.
-Using night vision equipment, US and Afghan special forces would raid the suspected households of targets on the Joint Prioritized Effects List.
-The operations were controversial, due to issues like civilian casualties.
+Night raids were a military tactic employed by United States and Afghan special forces during the War in Afghanistan.
+In these raids, units from U.S. Joint Special Operations Command worked alongside Afghan Commandos to leverage superior night vision capabilities to conduct capture-or-kill raids on the suspected households of targets on the Joint Prioritized Effects List compiled by coalition forces.
+The operations were sometimes controversial, particularly regarding civilian casualties and claims that because coalition human intelligence collectors paid for tips, the target set may have included individuals falsely accused by financially motivated tipsters.

+The tactic was effectively discontinued as U.S. and coalition forces withdrew from Afghanistan in 2021.

 Controversy

 American generals have argued that these raids were a "critical" part of achieving success in the war.
 Afghan president Hamid Karzai has argued that they impinge upon Afghanistan's sovereignty and has called for them to be halted.

 Human rights workers were concerned that the raids killed a large number of civilians bystanders, who weren't on the list.
 In addition they were concerned that individuals ended up on the list due to weak circumstantial evidence, or false denunciations triggered by greed, or long-standing tribal rivalries.

 Afghan journalist Anand Gopal described a night raid intended to capture an official of the Afghan Ministry of Agriculture who had been denounced.

 He wasn't home, but during the course of the raid two of his cousins who also lived in his family compound were killed, and a third cousin was seized and disappeared into US custody.

 Hamid Karzai's cousin Haji Yar Mohammad was killed during a night raid on his house in March 2011.